vetty88/amthlete-app/client/README.md

 At this point you might want to remove all CSS files from the source control, and add `src/**/*.css` to your `.gitignore` file.
 It is generally a good practice to keep the build products outside of the source control.

-As a final step, you may find it convenient to run `watch-css` automatically with `npm start`, and run `build-css` as a part of `npm run build`.
+As a final step, you may find it convenient to run `watch-css` automatically with `npm start`, and run `build-css` as a part of `yarn run build`.
 You can use the `&&` operator to execute two scripts sequentially.
 However, there is no cross-platform way to run two scripts in parallel, so we will install a package for this:

 ```sh
 npm install --save npm-run-all